Blog

 Calculating opportunity cost can become more complicated.
 Let’s say you own a company that sells scented candles, but so far your business has only operated online.
 Now that you have enough capital to start thinking bigger, you are considering opening a retail space in your city.

-The opportunity cost formula for this is more complicated.
 You can easily compare the costs of renting or buying a storefront, but you also have to consider the opportunity cost of the time you will have to spend finding the right space in the perfect part of town, as well as hiring new employees to work the sales floor.
 You might also consider your business budget for the expense of shipping a great deal of your inventory to a new location on a regular basis.

-All of this must be weighed against the other alternatives for your capital and your time: maybe you could instead use it to buy newer, more efficient candle-making equipment, or start adding scented room sprays to your lineup.
+All of this must be weighed against the other alternatives for your capital and your time–maybe you could instead use it to buy newer, more efficient candle-making equipment, or start adding scented room sprays to your lineup.

 Every choice you make has a cost when compared to other choices, and it might not always be obvious.